Cambridge FCE Test

 The Cambridge First Certificate in English (FCE) students receive a certificate awarded by University of Cambridge ESOL Examinations, and recognized by universities and employers in many countries

-Students wishing to take FCE may join on the start dates listed above, students study general English in the morning with a specialized exam elective in the afternoon.
+Students wishing to take FCE may join on the start dates listed above, students study general English in the morning with a specialized exam elective.

 Daily Classes are aimed at systemically improving the students' knowledge of English, and enhancing their examination techniques.
 The goal of the Canadian College is not only to improve quantitative, but also qualitative results.
 Successful students receive a certificate awarded by University of Cambridge ESOL Examinations, and recognized by universities and employers in many countries.
 All students receive a statement of results, showing how they performed in each of the five papers.

-Students wishing to prepare for the FCE Exam study general English in the morning with a specialized exam elective in the afternoon.
+Students wishing to prepare for the FCE Exam study general English in the morning with a specialized exam elective.

 Full Time: 24 hours per week (Mon-Thur 8:30 - 2:40) (Friday 8:30 - 12:05pm)